Orange Pi – Is it ready for the world?

 - Pack of 10 blue chipset heatsink coolers. – Unused from old Geforce video card upgrade.

 - Keyboard/Mouse/HDMI cables to actually interact with unit.

 We are being a little rough on my review of this poor device and we do apologize for this.
-But competition for the embedded computer market has exploded since the invention of the Raspberry Pi and in order for Orange Pi to truly compete they have to make conversion from the many flavors of Pi as transparent and painless as possible.
+But competition for the embedded computer market has exploded since the invention of the Raspberry Pi and in order for Orange Pi to truly compete, they have to make the conversion from the many flavors of Pi as transparent and painless as possible.
 And so far, the Orange Pi has failed at the time of this posting.
-We want to see the fastest/cheapest Pi that the end user world can get their hands on.
+We want to see the fastest/cheapest Pi that the end-user world can get their hands on.
 But not at the cost of hours wasted obtaining some level of proprietary support.

 So the basic concept of the Orange Pi business model is this:

 - The community submits update images to actually make the Orange Pi work.

 - The community and third party groups such as SUNXI and the Allwinner projects corrects its own problems with software by debugging and reporting back to itself.